toptensoftware/yazd/yaza.md

     LD      HL,0+(23+5)*10      ; This switches the expression parser out of dereference mode

+## The DEFINED Operator

-The `defined` operator checks if a symbol has been defined.
+The `defined` operator checks if a symbol (either as a label, macro, equ or data type) has been defined.

 eg: